 - No advanced features outside of what’s offered by WordPress

-This is one of the few plugins that is designed to do only one thing: sell digital downloads via PayPal.
+This is one of the few plugins that is designed to do just one thing: to sell digital downloads via PayPal.
 It’s also completely free—that is to say that there’s not a premium version of it.
 Despite the lack of features, its open-source nature, ease of use, and compatibility warrant its mention on this list.

 - Handles very large and off-server files